Focusing on a specific keyword’s ranking doesn’t necessarily result in sales or leads

 When people are searching for product information, they search like… people.
 They have a question in mind.
 They’re not just entering a keyword or a keyword phrase.
 They’re often doing a voice search by speaking into their phone while they walk to their car.
 They’re looking for the right response to their question.
 Have you figured out their questions so you can get your products in front of them?

 Google is now searching like people do.
-The latest Google algorithm changes, released as “Hummingbird,” mean that now, more than ever, search engines are focusing on the meaning behind words—semantic search.
+Google’s algorithms changes, released as “Hummingbird,” mean that now, more than ever, search engines are focusing on the meaning behind words—semantic search.
 This algorithm looks at each word in a search query in relation to the entire query.
 This ensures that the meaning of the whole sentence is taken into account and not just one or two keywords.
 Hummingbird’s goal?
 To match the questions to the best result.

-The way to be the best match is with your content.
+Be the best match with your content.
 Your content has to be engaging, informative, like a conversation, answering the questions that your consumers seek answers to.

 Content for Specific Buying Stages

 Content has to be unique and specific to each buying stage.